 Objectives Requirements Addressing the Objective Rationale objective all requirements for external security measures.
-O.AUDIT_GENERATION: The TOE will provide the capability to detect and create records of security- relevant events associated with users FAU_GEN.1-NIAP-0407 FAU_GEN.2-NIAP-0410 FIA_USB.1-NIAP-0415 FAU_SEL.1-NIAP-0407 FAU_GEN.1-NIAP-0407 defines the set of events that the TOE must be capable of recording.
+O.AUDIT_GENERATION : The TOE will provide the capability to detect and create records of security- relevant events associated with users FAU_GEN.1-NIAP-0407 FAU_GEN.2-NIAP-0410 FIA_USB.1 FAU_SEL.1-NIAP-0407 FAU_GEN.1-NIAP-0407 defines the set of events that the TOE must be capable of recording.
 This requirement ensures that the Administrator has the ability to audit any security relevant event that takes place in the TOE.
 This requirement also defines the information that must be contained in the audit record for each auditable event.
 This requirement also places a requirement on the level of detail that is recorded on any additional security functional requirements an ST author adds to this PP. FAU_GEN.2-NIAP-0410 ensures that the audit records associate a user identity with the auditable event.
-In the case of authorized users, the association is based on the source network identifier, which is presumed to be the correct identity, but cannot be confirmed since these subjects are not authenticated.
-FIA_USB.1-NIAP-0415 plays a role is satisfying this objective by requiring a binding of security attributes associated with users that are authenticated with the subjects that represent them in the TOE.
+In the case of authorized users, the association is accomplished with the userid.
+In all other cases, the association is based on the source network identifier, which is presumed to be the correct identity, but cannot be confirmed since these subjects are not authenticated.
+FIA_USB.1 plays a role is satisfying this objective by requiring a binding of security attributes associated with users that are authenticated with the subjects that represent them in the TOE.
 This only applies to authorized users, since the identity of unauthenticated users cannot be confirmed.
-Therefore, the audit trail may not always have the proper identity of the subject that causes an audit record to be generated (e.g., presumed network address).
+Therefore, the audit trail may not always have the proper identity of the subject that causes an audit record to be generated (e.g., presumed network address of an unauthenticated user may be a spoofed address).
 FAU_SEL.1-NIAP-0407 allows the Security Administrator to configure which auditable events will be recorded in the audit trail.
 This provides the administrator with the flexibility in recording only those events that are deemed necessary by site policy, thus reducing the amount of resources consumed by the audit mechanism.
-O.AUDIT_PROTECTION: The TOE will provide the capability to protect audit information.
+O.AUDIT_PROTECTION : The TOE will provide the capability to protect audit information.
 FAU_SAR.2 FAU_STG.1-NIAP-0429 FAU_STG.3 FAU_STG.NIAP-0414-1- FAU_SAR.2 restricts the ability to read the audit trail to the Audit Administrator, thus preventing the disclosure of the audit data to any other user.
-However, the TOE is not expected to prevent the disclosure of audit data if it has been archived or severed in another form (e.g., moved or conied to an
+However, the TOE is not expected to prevent the disclosure of audit data if it has been archived or saved in another form (a.g., moved or conied to an